equal-shares/equal-shares/README.md

 * Vite - As build tool for the frontend
 * Tailwind CSS - For styling the frontend
 * MUI - As UI library for the frontend
-* GitHub Actions - For running the linters
+* GitHub Actions - For running the CI

 ### Versions